ayodeleoniosun/lumen-microservice/README.md

-# Lumen based microservice based app
+# Sample of a microservice based application architecture

 ### Overview of the application
 If you want to ship a new software quickly and you don't have much resources in terms of finance and engineers, monolithic architecture is the way to go.